District School Resources

 - Persons employed under hardship waivers must demonstrate that they are making continuous progress toward meeting the requirements for licensure in the field in which they are employed in order for an additional waiver to be granted after one year.

-Set-up to Request a Waiver for Educator Licensure
+Process to Request a Waiver for Educator Licensure

 How Continuous Progress is Calculated for an Additional Licensure Hardship Waiver